jiajunyu1999/jiajunyu1999.github.io/_pages/about.md

----
-permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----
-Here’s an improved and polished version of your personal website content:

----

 ## Jiajun Yu's Homepage
 ### Welcome to My World!

 Hi there!
-I’m **Jiajun Yu (余家骏)**, a Ph.D.
-Candidate in **Computer Science** at **Zhejiang University**, proudly supervised by [Haishuai Wang](https://person.zju.edu.cn/haishuaiwang).
-My research focuses on the exciting intersections of **Large Language Models (LLMs)** and **Drug Discovery**—where cutting-edge AI meets the future of healthcare.
+I’m Jiajun Yu (余家骏), a Ph.D.
+Candidate in Computer Science at Zhejiang University, proudly supervised by [Haishuai Wang](https://person.zju.edu.cn/haishuaiwang).
+My research focuses on the exciting intersections of Large Language Models (LLMs) and Drug Discovery —where cutting-edge AI meets the future of healthcare.

-Before embarking on my Ph.D. journey, I completed my **Master’s degree** in **Computer Science and Technology** at **China Agricultural University (CAU)**, where I worked under the mentorship of Associate Professor [Lu Jia](https://faculty.cau.edu.cn/jl/list.htm).
+Before embarking on my Ph.D. journey, I completed my Master’s degree in Computer Science and Technology at China Agricultural University (CAU), where I worked under the mentorship of Associate Professor [Lu Jia](https://faculty.cau.edu.cn/jl/list.htm).

 ---